kevinbao86/ORIE-5782-Final-Project/README.md

    Uses an exponentially weighted volatility forecast and allocates inversely to forecasted volatility.

-4. **Inverse Random Forest forecast volatility**
+4. **Inverse Random Forest forecast volatility, raw target**
-   Builds a pooled multi-asset supervised learning dataset from lagged return and volatility features, trains a walk-forward `RandomForestRegressor`, forecasts each asset's forward volatility, and allocates inversely to those forecasts.
+   Builds a pooled multi-asset supervised learning dataset from lagged return and volatility features, trains a walk-forward `RandomForestRegressor` on forward realized volatility, forecasts each asset's forward volatility, and allocates inversely to those forecasts.

+5. **Inverse Random Forest forecast volatility, log target**
+   Uses the same Random Forest feature set and walk-forward protocol, but trains on `log(target_vol)` and exponentiates predictions back to volatility before portfolio construction.

 Portfolio weights are long-only and normalized to sum to one.
 The inverse-volatility strategies use a maximum per-asset weight cap of `0.35` in the main pipeline.

+The main pipeline reports both Random Forest variants.
+In current results, the raw-target RF model is the primary RF benchmark, while the log-target RF model is useful as an ablation/robustness comparison.

 ## Random Forest details